Breastfeeding works on a simple supply and demand principle.

 7. Lemon balm

 8. Caffeine can cause dehydration.
-Try to limit the amount of coffee consumed during the day (easier said than done right?)
+Try to limit the amount of tea and coffee consumed during the day (easier said than done right?)

 I am a proponet of allowing moms to do what is right for them.